Zyzonix/attic/ipfire-extensions/README.md

 # Extensions for IPFire (The Open Source Firewall)

-This directory contains some script that can be used as extensions for IPFire.
+This directory contains some scripts that can be used as extensions for IPFire.

 URL to IPFire: [ipfire.org](https://ipfire.org)